NotARoomba/SimpleFlightController/GUIDE.md

 #### Why Separate Them?

-The noise from digital switching or high-current power circuits can interfere with sensitive analog measurements from the sensors .
+The noise from digital switching or high-current power circuits can interfere with sensitive analog measurements from the sensors.

-The trick is to keep these grounds separate on the PCB traces, but connect them together at a single point.
+The trick is to keep these grounds separate on the PCB traces but connect them together at a single point.
 The datasheet says to connect them below the `thermal pad` (a conductive area under ICs to dissipate heat/reduce noise) of the chip.
 This gives each type of circuit its own clean ground reference while still maintaining a common ground for the entire board.

-Now wire up the rest of the schematic and you should end up with something similar to this:
+Now wire up the rest of the schematic, and you should end up with something similar to this:

 ![Battery Charger Schematic Complete](assets/battery_charger_complete.png)

-Mind the mess, but I have different ground names for PGND and GND although I used the same symbol.
-I added a battery screw terminal and also connected the battery ground to PGND and also shorted PGND and GND.
+Note the mess, but I have different ground names for PGND and GND, although I used the same symbol.
+I added a battery screw terminal and also connected the battery ground to PGND, and I also shorted PGND and GND.
 I plan on connecting PGND and GND on the bottom of the thermal pad as advised in the datasheet.

 ### Regulators

-Now after finishing the battery charger I am going to start wiring up the regulators, starting with the `TPS630701`.
+Now after finishing the battery charger, I am going to start wiring up the regulators, starting with the `TPS63070`.

 Apply the same methodology as wiring up the battery charger: look up the datasheet, go to the `Application and Implementation` section, and look at the schematic.
 In this case, there are 2 schematics: